-When you’re busy contracting you’ll want to know that your future is taking care of, usually in the form of a pension.
-But can your Limited Company contribute to your personal pension?
+When you’re busy working you’ll want to know that your future is taking care of, usually in the form of a pension.
+But can you contribute to a personal pension from a Limited Company?

 In this blog we explore just that, to help you plan for your future.

-By contributing to your pension from your Limited Company, you can enjoy significant tax advantages, as they’re considered an allowable expense, and can therefore be offset against your Corporation Tax bill.
+By contributing to a pension from a Limited Company, an owner/director can enjoy significant tax advantages, as they’re considered an allowable expense, and can therefore be offset against the Corporation Tax bill.

 The tax implications from making personal pension contributions